 Why self care is so important

 Before I started on my self care routine I found myself feeling pretty anxious all the time.
 I remember the feeling when my phone was constantly pinging with emails from various people, I was over-committing and I couldn't keep up.
 Every time I sat down at my computer to work I was actually spending far too much time replying to emails I didn't need to reply to or tweeting.
 Then when I was away from my computer I was feeling panicked about everything I needed to do.
 This resulted in me spending weeks in avoidance by watching Netflix for hours and hours every day.
 I hadn't realised it at the time, but I was suffering from burnout and depression.

 We all know that when you're on a flight, if an oxygen mask drops in front of you, you secure your own oxygen mask before you help anyone else.
 Self care is so important because it helps you to look after yourself and then you can help others effectively.
 However it is so easy to forget it, or overlook it.

-Self care takes many shapes and sizes – it could be making sure that you're eating at meal times, making sure you're exercising, taking time to see your friends or whatever makes you happy!
+Self care takes many shapes and sizes – it could be making sure that you're eating at meal times, making sure you're exercising, taking time to see your friends, getting counselling or whatever makes you happy!

 Why self care is important when you work from home

 Unlike a traditional job where you can leave at the end of the day, working from home often means that boundaries can slip, and like me, you can find yourself working as many hours as possible.
 That lack of routine is difficult and you might find yourself burning out.
 When you work from home, you have to constantly motivate yourself which can be extremely difficult when you haven't been looking after yourself.

 Self care means that you are looking after yourself in order to be the best worker you can be!

 These past few months have been such a learning curve, and I have learned how to take care of myself within my business and personally.
 Self care is different for everyone, but here are some of the things I am doing to take care of myself so that I don't reach that dark place again.